 -- Is it an elephant?-- Yes.

 It can “save the day” when children start getting restless at the doctor’s office or on long car rides.
 (I kept two children amused at the airport with it once.)
-It can be played with a whole class or just a few friends-- even with just two players, though more make it faster and more exciting.
+It can be played with a whole class or a few friends.
+(It's faster and more exciting with more than two players.)